BitEscrow/escrow-sdk/README.md

 npm run demo mutiny
 ```

-> The available chains are mutiny, signet, and testnet.
-Main chain coming soon!
+> The available test chains are mutiny, signet, and testnet.

 Example of running the current test suite in verbose mode: